Types of Gutters

 - Aluminum – Aluminum is one of the most common materials gutter systems are made of.
-They are rust resistant, can be painted to match the color of your home.
-They’re also cost efficient.
+They are rust-resistant and can be painted to match the color of your home.
+They’re also cost-efficient.

 - Copper – Initially orange in color, copper guttering weathers to become a natural light green color (referred to as patina).
 Designs may also be stamped into the metal.
 For these reasons, copper is the most ornamental option for homeowners.
 It is said that copper guttering can last up to 100 years, which outperforms the other types of gutter systems.

 - Size – Typically, residential gutter systems are 5 inches.
-Larger sized gutters can hold more water.
-So, if you live in a rainy area, you may want to look into 6 inch gutter systems.
+Larger-sized gutters can hold more water.
+So, if you live in a rainy area, you may want to look into 6-inch gutter systems.
 However, larger gutters can also hold more snow and ice in the winter, which can cause the gutter system to pull away from the home.
-The average climate for your area should be the biggest deciding factor when choosing size.
+The average climate for your area should be the biggest deciding factor when choosing a size.

 - Downspouts and Downspout Extensions – Homeowners must take great care to properly divert water away from their foundation, which is why downspouts are essential.
 Water should be diverted at least 10 feet away from the base of the home.
 Downspout extensions can be helpful for these purposes.

 Between shape, material, and other features, it may seem like homeowners have endless choices when it comes to types of gutters.
 Rain gutters are a long-term commitment, so it’s important to think about your individual priorities, such as cost, durability, and aesthetics before you make your final decision.

 It’s also important to protect your gutter system from debris clogs.
 Instead of constantly cleaning your gutter system, let LeafFilter’s top-notch, patented gutter protection do the work for you.